 Officers and Directors

 Officers and Directors volunteer their time, talents and experience to be of service to you.
-Seven of the nine Board members are landlords or property managers and work hard to keep the association running smoothly, manage the finances to keep membership dues as low as possible, conduct fundraising, review the forms on an annual basis, monitor legislation that affects our members, and plan the classes, workshops and fairs.
+Seven Board members are landlords or property managers and work hard to keep the association running smoothly, manage the finances to keep membership dues as low as possible, conduct fundraising, review the forms on an annual basis, monitor legislation that affects our members.